Stew Friedman Hosts National Radio Show

 Many people who are not fee-paying SiriusXM subscribers have been clamoring to gain access to what the inspiring and provocative thought leaders say on Work and Life about how to manage the intersection between work and the rest of life.
 SiriusXM and Wharton recently agreed to allow hosts to share their shows as free podcasts.

 Go to Work and Life Podcast for edited versions of selected shows supplemented by additional information and resources on this site about each fantastic guest.
-Subscribe on your favorite platform to the podcast so you can take in wisdom and advice from world-renowned researchers (e.g., Barry Schwartz and Cal Newport), pioneers in the field of work/life (e.g., Ellen Galinsky and Joan Williams), thought leaders (e.g., Anne Marie Slaughter and Arianna Huffington), Wharton alumni (e.g., Neil Blumenthal and Brett Hurt), CEOS and other HR execs (Doug Conant, former CEO of Campbell Soup and Patty McCord, former Chief Talent Officer at Netflix ), and many more!
+Subscribe using your favorite platform to the podcast so you can take in wisdom and advice from world-renowned researchers (e.g., Barry Schwartz and Cal Newport), pioneers in the field of work/life (e.g., Ellen Galinsky and Joan Williams), thought leaders (e.g., Anne Marie Slaughter and Arianna Huffington), Wharton alumni (e.g., Neil Blumenthal and Brett Hurt), CEOS and other HR execs (Doug Conant, former CEO of Campbell Soup and Patty McCord, former Chief Talent Officer at Netflix), and many more!

 Tell your friends and colleagues.